A simple, monotracial, stably projectionless C*-algebra: -stability

-Next, we prove that every Razak algebra absorbs $W$ tensorially.
+Next, we prove that, were Conjecture \ref{absorbing} to hold, every simple Razak algebra would absorb $W$ tensorially.
 We need the following extension of a theorem of Blackadar \cite{Blackadar:1980zr} and Goodearl \cite{Goodearl:1977dq}, which is likely to be already known by experts.
 The reader is referred to \cite{Brown:2008mz} or \cite{Ara:2009cs} for details of the Cuntz semigroup $\cu(\cdot)$.

 \begin{proposition} Let $\Delta$ be a metrizable Choquet simplex, let $C$ be the cone with $\Delta$ as its base, and let $\omega$ be a lower semicontinuous affine map $\Delta \rightarrow (0,\infty]$.
 Then there exists a simple AF algebra $A$ and an isomorphism $T^+A \cong C$ under which $\omega$ corresponds to the norm map on $T^+A$. \end{proposition}